top of page

 Frequently Asked Questions

-Who is eligible to apply to the Spring 2023 course?
+Who is eligible to apply to the Moving Boundaries courses?

 Lectures, masterclasses, workshops, and roundtable discussions will all be conducted in English.
-Several supporting faculty speak Spanish and Portuguese, and they may be able to help with translation occasionally (we cannot provide continuous translation).
+Several supporting faculty speak Spanish, Portuguese and Italian, and they may be able to help with translation occasionally (we cannot provide continuous translation).

-In what language will the course be conducted?
+In what language will the courses be conducted?

 What will tuition cover?